SiteAlert/sitealert-wordpress-plugin/readme.txt

 1. Admin Page

 == Changelog ==

+= 1.7.3 (December 28, 2018) =
+* Modifies text for PHP check since two versions are ending support this month.

 = 1.7.2 (December 8, 2018) =
 * Ensures plugin is compatible with WordPress 5.0